-- (2) Quantity of Material.
-Borrow area OK-A is believed to contain approximately 5.1 million cy of usable material based on a 2020 survey conducted by USACE.
-Approximately 15.2 million cy of beach-compatible sand is estimated to be present within the boundaries of OK-B, although no permit exists for its usage at this time.
+(2) Quantity of Material.
+Borrow area OK-A is believed to contain approximately million cubic yards (mcy) of usable material based on a 2020 survey conducted by USACE.
+Approximately 15.2 mcy of beach-compatible sand is estimated to be present within the boundaries of OK-B, although no permit exists for its usage at this time.
 An additional geotechnical investigation and updated condition surveys would determine the feasibility for use of this site for supplemental material.
 The total estimated volume covers the initial placement and the four planned subsequent renourishments for the life of the project.

-Approximately a total of 560,000 cy will be placed for the initial event.
-Quantities of subsequent renourishments will depend upon need. - (3) Source of Material.
+(3) Source of Material.
 Borrow area OK-A and OK-B are shown on Figure 3.2 in the EA.